nmouhoub/Multilayer-Routing-Algorithms/README.md

 This project is a set of multilayer routing algorithms written in C++ and published in the following articles:

-* A stack-vector routing protocol for automatic tunneling [Mohamed Lamine Lamali et al., 2019] (https://ieeexplore.ieee.org/abstract/document/8737536)
+* A stack-vector routing protocol for automatic tunneling [Mohamed Lamine Lamali et al., 2019] (https://doi.org/10.1109/INFOCOM.2019.8737536)
-* A Highly Parallelizable Algorithm for Routing With Automatic Tunneling [Noureddine Mouhoub et al.] (https://ieeexplore.ieee.org/document/9829784)
+* A Highly Parallelizable Algorithm for Routing With Automatic Tunneling [Noureddine Mouhoub et al., 2022] (https://doi.org/10.23919/IFIPNetworking55013.2022.9829784)

 ## Requirements